ssalvaterra/LIB-201/network-analysis.md

 ## Centrality

 Centrality is the relative influence of individual nodes within the network.
 In the image above, the nodes have different sizes and colors to indicate their influence.
-Notice that Frances has several direct connections, so they are the largest node.
-Elene has only 1 direct connection, and therefore is the smallest.
-From this, we infer that Frances has a more influential role in the network.
+Notice that Pauline has several direct connections, so they are the largest node.
+Other nodes, like Martha, have fewer connections, and therefore appear smaller.
+From this, we infer that Pauline has a more influential role in the network.

 For this class, we will measure centrality with 3 different metrics:
 * Degree